BIMIB-DISCo/J-Space.jl/README.md

 ## INSTALLATION OF J-SPACE

-The J-SPACE can be downloaded from Github.
+J-SPACE can be downloaded from Github.
 First, it is necessary to install the Julia from https://julialang.org/.
 Next, the user need to copy the project folder in the chosen working directory.
 To install J-SPACE follow the steps:
 1. Using REPL or the COMMAND LINE move to the working directory.